Kurumi-AL/tasks-and-rewards-app/README.md

 ## Setup

+First, install the packages for the project with `npm install`.
-In the project, you can run the app in development mode with: `npm start`
+You can run the app in development mode with: `npm start`
 Please open [http://localhost:3000](http://localhost:3000) to view it in your browser.